unicode-org/icu4x/docs/tutorials/data_provider.md

     P: DataProvider<M>,
 {
     fn load(&self, req: DataRequest) -> Result<DataResponse<M>, DataError> {
+        // Note: Cloning a DataLocale is usually cheap, but it may be more efficient to avoid
-        let cache_key = (M::KEY, req.locale.clone());
+        // the clone if your cache architecture allows for it let cache_key = (M::KEY, req.locale.clone());
         {
             let mut cache = self.cache.lock().unwrap();
             if let Some(any_resp) = cache.get(&cache_key) {
-                return any_resp.clone_downcast();
+                // Note: Cloning a DataPayload is usually cheap, and it is necessary in order to
+                // convert the short-lived cache object into one we can return. return any_resp.clone_downcast();
             }
         }